SCCP2019/introduction/README.md

 * Installation of Python3 to your local environment on Univ. of Aizu.
 (Solaris)
 * Create Hello World program on flask framework

-## Instllation of Python3
+## Installation of Python3
-### Instllation
+### Installation
-We mainly use python 3.6.6 (latest version of Python3.6.x) in this class, but Solaris and Mac OSX workstation in our university, unfortunatelly, didn't have environment for it.
+We mainly use python 3.6.6 (latest version of Python3.6.x) in this class, but Solaris and Mac OSX workstation in our university, unfortunately, didn't have environment for it.
-In this class, we inroduce how to install Python3 to your local environment.
+In this class, we introduce how to install Python3 to your local environment.

 Execute below script: